Team Tempest – Developing the Future of Combat Air

 Leonardo’s Contribution to Team Tempest

 Leonardo will mature the critical technologies to deliver next generation sensing and communications alongside the advanced open-system architectures that will deliver a step-change in how the sensors are employed within an operational system.
 It will mature the requisite technologies through a systematic approach to feasibility studies, lab tests and rig tests.

 Key capabilities planned to be demonstrated include: integrated sensing and defensive aids architectures and information fusion; advanced Electro-Optic/Infra-Red sensor technologies; advanced Multi-Function Radar Frequency sensor technologies; all-aspect broadband Electronic Warfare capabilities; and robust high bandwidth communications.
 These activities will culminate in the integration of hardware, software and enabling architectures onto a flying test-bed aircraft, providing a clear demonstration of UK leadership and facilitating further development tests on the path to a Next Generation system.

-With such a broad range of technology developments over the next decade, followed by a full scale Team Tempest development programme, Leonardo will be looking to attract and develop the next generation of world leading suitably qualified and experienced personnel (SQEP) for our business.
-We currently have the following opportunities:
+With such a broad range of technology developments over the next decade, followed by a full-scale Team Tempest development programme, Leonardo is looking to attract and develop the next generation of world-leading suitably qualified and experienced personnel (SQEP) for our business.

 "As Britain’s national champion for advanced defence electronics, we are proud to be a part of Team Tempest.
 Work we have conducted under research and development programmes such as FOAS and FCAS has significantly advanced our thinking with regards to the complex electronics required for future air combat scenarios and we stand ready to support the future needs of the Royal Air Force.
 We are excited about the work that’s already been done, and the work still to do, on the FCAS TI programme and are all set for these activities to feed into the Typhoon successor programme."